jedlimke/prairiefiregaming.com/policies/safety-policy.md

 No one should tolerate conduct of this type.
 If you experience or witness harassment, you may:
 - If safe, ask the offender to stop.
 - Leave the area.
-- Ask a Prairie Fire Gaming staff member for help.
+- Ask a Prairie Fire Gaming gamerunner for help.
 - Contact the police or other authorities.

 You may also make a confidential report by emailing **[info@prairiefiregaming.com](mailto:info@prairiefiregaming.com)** or speaking to an Event Lead.
 Reports will be handled confidentially and without retaliation against good faith complainants.